-The State will use the following steps to evaluate and prioritize proposals:
+The state will use the following steps to evaluate and prioritize proposals:

-- 1) Proposals will be assessed for overall responsiveness and compliance with mandatory requirements.
-Proposals deemed non-responsive or not in compliance with mandatory requirements will be eliminated from further consideration. - 2) Each responsive proposal that has passed all mandatory requirements will be assigned a unique code. - 3) A proposal evaluation committee (PEC), made up of at least three State employees or public officials, will evaluate specific parts of the responsive proposals. - 4) The anonymous Attachments, from each responsive proposal, will be sent to the evaluation committee.
-No cost information, schedule information, or team information will be shared or provided to the evaluation committee members. - 5) The evaluation committee members will evaluate and score the documents based on the degree to which the proposal has met the requirements of the Attachment. - 6) The evaluators will submit their individual scores to the contracting officer, who will then average all the evaluator responses. - 7) The evaluation committee members will meet to discuss and adjust the scores. - 8) The contracting officer will prioritize the proposals based on: evaluator scores, fee/cost information, and Alaska preferences (as outlined in this section). - 9) The contracting officer may shortlist the proposals and the State may conduct interviews with the top rated Offerors. - 10) The evaluation committee will evaluate and score the interviews and submit their scores to the contracting officer, who will incorporate these scores into the final prioritization. - 11) The State will then conduct clarifications, negotiations, and award a contract.
+- 1) Proposals will be assessed for overall responsiveness.
+Proposals deemed non-responsive will be eliminated from further consideration. - 2) Each responsive proposal that has passed responsiveness requirements will be assigned a unique code. - 3) A proposal evaluation committee (PEC), made up of at least three state employees or public officials, will evaluate specific parts of the responsive proposals. - 4) The anonymous Submittal Forms, from each responsive proposal, will be sent to the PEC.
+No cost information, schedule information, or team information will be shared or provided to the PEC. - 5) The PEC will independently evaluate and score the documents based on the degree to which they meet the stated evaluation criteria. - 6) After independent scoring, the PEC will have a meeting, chaired by the contracting officer, where the PEC may have a group discussion prior to finalizing their scores. - 7) The evaluators will submit their final individual scores to the contracting officer, who will then compile the evaluator's scores and calculate awarded points as set out in Section 5.03. - 8) The contracting officer will calculate scores for cost proposals as set out in Section 5.08 and add those scores to the awarded points. - 9) The contracting officer will prioritize the proposals based on evaluator scores, cost proposal scores, and Alaska preferences (Section 5.09). - 10) The contracting officer may shortlist the proposals and the state may conduct interviews with the toprated offerors. - 11) The PEC will evaluate and score the interviews and submit their scores to the contracting officer, who will incorporate these scores into the final prioritization. - 12) The state will then conduct the clarification period and award a contract if the clarifications are successful.